Sankarraja007/22BCE1238-DA3/README.md

 4. Submit a pull request describing your changes and their purpose.

 # License
-This project is licensed under https://github.com/Sankarraja007/Sudoku-Solver/blob/main/LICENSE
+This project is licensed under GNU General Public License v3.0 -> https://github.com/Sankarraja007/Sudoku-Solver/blob/main/LICENSE